Malith97/SwiftUI/README.md

 ## LICENSE

-MIT License, feel free to use the code as you please.
+MIT License, feel free to use the code as you please..